fabian-beck/Method-Execution-Reports/README.md

 **Example**
 `java -jar MER_Generator.jar workspace/InfoVis/drawTreeMap.xml workspace/InfoVis`

-It will create a directory “www/<method name>” in the working directory with the report (e.g. in above example the report will be in www/drawTreeMap/drawTreeMap.html).
+It will create a directory “www/<method name>” in the working directory with the report (e.g., in the above example, the report will be in www/drawTreeMap/drawTreeMap.html).

-### Creating reports using source code
-Both profiler (MER_Profiler.jar) and generator (MER_Generator.jar) source code can be used directly (using an IDE e.g. Eclipse IDE) to profile and generate reports instead of using their jar files.

 ## Learn more